Abhi-git-ghpro/HackNite_Pygame_2023/README.md

 ```bash
   python3 main.py
 ```
+## Game Controls
+- Level 1:-

+  -Use Left and Right arrow for movement.

+  -Use Spacebar to jump.

+  -Use 't' to attack

+- Level 2:-

+  -Use left mouse click to attack zombies.

+  -Use left mouse click on buttons to access them
 ## Technologies used

 - Tiled:-Tiled is a free and open source, easy to use, and      flexible level editor.
 Used for map and map objects creation.